Atheism (having no belief in a god or goddess,

 Some definitions related to Atheist and Atheism:

 However, most Atheists appear to describe themselves as persons who have no knowledge of a god and/or a goddess.
-Some might draw an analogy with Bertrand Russell's famous teacup (a.k.a. the celestial teapot or cosmic teapot).
+Some might draw an analogy with Bertrand Russell's famous but undetectable teacup (a.k.a. the celestial teapot or cosmic teapot).
 According to Wikipedia:

 "Russell wrote that if he claims that a teapot orbits the Sun somewhere in space between the Earth and Mars, it is nonsensical for him to expect others to believe him on the grounds that they cannot prove him wrong.
 Russell's teapot is still referred to in discussions concerning the existence of God."
 1